 This position not only increases the risk of Carpal Tunnel Syndrome, but also increases the risk of other nerve compression injuries at the elbow, shoulder and cervical spine.
 It also does not provide adequate back and hip support.

 On Your Stomach

 This position increases the risk of Carpal Tunnel Syndrome by putting increased pressure onto the wrists.
 It also increases the risk of other nerve compression injuries at the elbow and shoulder as well as possible irritation to the neck, back and spine.

 Preferred Sleeping Positions:

-On Your Back This position allows for less stress on the cervical spine with less risk of nerve compression also at the shoulder, elbow and wrist.
+This position allows for less stress on the cervical spine with less risk of nerve compression also at the shoulder, elbow and wrist.
 Having the legs propped up also puts less pressure on the lumbar spine.

 On Your Side